-As previously discussed a number of times over the last year or so, capital spending has increased significantly and is projected to continue, due to the desire to accelerate sewer repair and rehabilitation work, for new water recycling projects, and for potential future regulatory requirements.
-In addition, Operations and Maintenance costs have been increasing more than expected primarily due to chemicals and utilities.
-As a result, the JOS is drawing down reserves and will be issuing the new debt as mentioned.
-Although reserves are projected to be at 74 percent of target at the end of the year, the Districts expect to approach target in the following three to five years.
+As previously discussed a number of times over the last year, capital spending has increased significantly and is projected to continue, due to the desire to accelerate our sewer repair and rehabilitation work, new water recycling projects, new regulatory requirements, and inflation.
+In addition, Operations and Maintenance (O & M) costs are higher than expected primarily due to significant increases in chemicals and utilities as a result of high inflation.
+As a result, the JOS is drawing down reserves and plans to issue new debt as mentioned.
+Although reserves are projected to be at 74 percent of target at the end of the year, the Districts expects to approach the target in the following three to five years.
 The amount of reserves is more than adequate to cover current needs.

-The JOS current service charge rates are part of a four-year package with annual rate increases of about two percent in most Districts.
+The JOS current service charge rates are part of a four-year package with about two percent annual increase in most Districts.
 In 2026, a new rate package will be presented.
-We expect the next round of increases to be significantly higher - at least 10 percent per year.
+Staff expects the next round of increases to be significantly higher - at least 10 percent per year.
 Despite the higher increase, rates are expected to remain below those of comparable agencies for the foreseeable future.